mosip/documentation/docs/Biometric-SDK-API-Specification.md

 ## Behavior

-### Fingerprint
+* **Fingerprint**
   * Input will contain unsegmented image such as left slap or right slap or two thumbs
   * Output will be biometrics of each finger present in the input image

-### Iris
+* **Iris**
   * Input will contain unsegmented image such as both eyes
   * Output will be biometrics of each eye present in the input image

-### Face
+* **Face**
   * Not applicable at present
+{% hint style="info" %}

-**_Note:_** The segmenter will identify the individual fingers present.
+The segmenter will identify the individual fingers present.
+{% endhint %}

 # Biometric Image Record (BIR) Formats
 Biometrics data is exchanged as per formats defined in [Biometric Data Specification](Biometric-Data-Specification.md).

 # Quality Score Object